 The estimated day of delivery (EDD) was May 26th, 2013, yet it came and went with no sign of labour.
 Anxiety was beginning to mount, and worse was the sheer physical exhaustion that I felt.
 This baby had to come.
 I knew that I was taking a substantial risk with the option of a natural, unmedicated, vaginal birth, given that I not only had multiple fibroids, but the baby was in a breech position (at least according to the last antenatal scan).
 I had limited options though because an epidural was not on the menu of my birthing hospital in Nyeri.

 EDD – where is my baby?

-I went to bed that night feeling downcast, but was woken up around 2 am by menstrual like cramps; a quick run to Dr Google revealed that these could be a sign of false labour.
-I wanted an active and fast labour.
+I went to bed that night feeling downcast, but was woken up around 2 am by menstrual-like cramps; a quick run to Dr Google revealed that these could be a sign of false labour.
+I wanted active and fast labour.
 I was impatient, and frankly, quite miserable.
 The crampy feeling did not wane.
 Instead, it continued at very lazy intervals.

 By 8 am, my mother’s anxiety was palpable.
 It seemed like she was pregnant by proxy.
 On the other hand, I was too relaxed for her comfort.
 I agreed to ring Doctor Samuel Njuguna, my gynaecologist in Nyeri to appease and calm her nerves.
 I explained to him the intensity of my contractions, how I had self-diagnosed it to be false labour.
 The Doctor’s response startled me.
 “Let’s meet in the hospital, now!”
 The urgency in his voice brought reality home.